corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-corda5-network/index.md

 * `network-type` is the type of the network - currently only docker-compose is supported.
 * `network-name` is the name of the network.

-For example, to run the smoke-tests-network, use:
+For example, to configure the smoke-tests-network, use:

 `corda-cli network config docker-compose smoke-tests-network`